xm83/Nodebook/README.md

+# :computer: GoogleDoc Desktop :computer:

-# GoogleDoc Desktop: taking Google Doc from web tabs to your desktop!
+A Real-time text editor: taking Google Doc from web tabs to your desktop!

-Real-time text editor:
+## Technical Accomplishments :tada:

 	• Built desktop application using Electron